 God again heard their cries.
 An angel of God called to Hagar and said, “Do not be afraid; God has heard the boy crying.”

 The angel of God reminded Hagar of God’s blessing and provided a spring of water for them.
-They survived and prospered, and Ishmael became a great nation as God had promised.
+They survived and prospered, and Ishmael became a great leader as God had promised.

 Hagar is committed to being part of God’s blessing to the Hagar’s and Ishmael’s of this world — passionately providing a place of refuge, a message of hope and a journey of restoration for each individual.